COMP1005/COMP1005old2.github.io/episodes/prac05.md

 ### Activity 6 - Heat Diffusion with Functions

-Our ```heat.py``` program has an ugly line of code to calculate the next values for each cell.
-We used an improved version, but hiding these ugly details in a function will make the code more readable.
+Our ```heat.py``` program has an ugly line of code to calculate the next values for each cell - TMI (too much information).
+We modified it in the previous activity to have cleaner code, but can make the code even more readable by hiding these ugly details in a function.

 Copy ```heat.py``` to ```heatfun.py``` and create a function ```calcheat(subarray)``` to factor this calculation out.
 You can then call the function as: